Who can use Aetna’s dispute process for practitioners and organizational providers?

 What is the procedure for disputing a claim decision?

-You may contact us by phone or mail within 180 days of the decision.
+You may contact us by phone or mail within 180 days of receiving the decision.
 State regulations or your provider contract may allow more time.

 To facilitate the handling of an issue: